 Non-accrual investments: Management reviews all loans that become 90 days or more past due, or when there is reasonable doubt that principal or interest will be collected, for possible placement on non-accrual status.
 When the Company otherwise does not expect the borrower to be able to service its debt and other obligations, the Company will place the loan on non-accrual status and will generally cease recognizing interest income and PIK interest on that loan for financial reporting purposes.
 Interest payments received on non-accrual loans may be recognized as income or applied to principal depending upon management's judgment.
-The Company writes off any previously accrued and uncollected interest when it is determined that interest in longer considered collectible.
+The Company writes off any previously accrued and uncollected interest when it is determined that interest is no longer considered collectible.
 Non-accrual loans are returned to accrual status when the borrower's financial condition improves such that management believes current interest and principal payments are expected to be collected.
-As of June 30, 2023, we had debt investments in two portfolio companies on non-accrual status with an aggregate amortized cost of \$17.1 million and an aggregate fair value of \$11.1 million, which represented 7.8% and 5.3% of the investment portfolio, respectively.
-As of December 31, 2022, we had a debt investment in one portfolio company on non-accrual status with aggregate amortized cost of \$11.9 million and an aggregate fair value of \$9.7 million, which represented 5.4% and 4.8% of the investment portfolio, respectively.
+As of September 30, 2023, we had debt investments in two portfolio companies on non-accrual status with an aggregate amortized cost of \$16.8 million and an aggregate fair value of \$10.6 million, which represented 8.3% and 5.7% of the investment portfolio, respectively.
+As of December 31, 2022, we had a debt investment in one portfolio respectively.